-- 1. Apply for subsidy, if applicable. - 2.
-Fill out registration forms. - 3.
-Bring in record of immunization (health card is voluntary). - 4.
+- 1. Apply for subsidy, if applicable, at www.greatersudbury.ca/childcare or by calling 3-1-1 - 2.
+Fill out registration forms and Infant form if applicable. - 3.
+Bring in record of immunization (health card is voluntary) and provide a void cheque. - 4.
 Participate in an orientation of the centre - 5.
-Bring in a complete change of labeled clothing to be left at the Centre. - 6.
+Bring in 2 complete changes of labeled clothing to be left at the Centre, indoor running shoes and a water bottle.. - 6.
 Make sure your child has a complete set of appropriate seasonal outdoor clothing.